What is RIRS (Retrograde Intrarenal Surgery)?

 - Stones ≤ 2 cm in size.

-- Stones located in difficult-to-reach areas of the kidney (e.g., lower pole).
+- Stones are located in difficult-to-reach areas of the kidney (e.g., lower pole).

 - Patients with a high risk of complications from open or percutaneous surgery.